WHAT IS THE MOST IMPORTANT INFORMATION I SHOULD KNOW ABOUT LUPRON DEPOT?

 HOW SHOULD I USE LUPRON DEPOT (LEUPROLIDE)?

 Leuprolide is given as an injection under the skin or into a muscle.
 Your doctor, nurse, or other healthcare providers will give you this injection.
 You may be shown how to inject your medicine at home.
 Do not self-inject Lupron Depot if you do not fully understand how to give the injection and properly dispose of used needles and syringes.

 Lupron Depot comes with patient instructions for safe and effective use.
 Follow these directions carefully.
 Ask your doctor or pharmacist if you have any questions.

 Leuprolide may be given once every month or once every 3 to 6 months.
 How often you receive this medication will depend on the condition being treated.
 Follow your doctor’s instructions.

 Because different brands or strengths of leuprolide are used to treat different conditions, it is very important that you receive exactly the brand and strength your doctor has prescribed.
-If you self-inject this medication at home, always check your medication to make sure you have received the correct brand and type prescribed by your doctor.
+If you self-inject this medication at home, always check Lupron Depot to make sure you have received the correct brand and type prescribed by your doctor.

-To be sure this medication is helping your condition, your blood may need to be tested often.
+To be sure that Lupron Depot is helping your condition, your blood may need to be tested often.
 This will help your doctor determine how long to treat you with leuprolide.
 You may still need blood tests for up to 3 months after you stop using leuprolide to check your hormone levels and pituitary gland function.
 Do not miss any scheduled appointments.

 Use each disposable needle only one time.
 Throw away used needles in a puncture-proof container (ask your pharmacist where you can get one and how to dispose of it).
 Keep this container out of the reach of children and pets.